About Me

 I work full-time as a computer programmer, and write this blog as a hobby, an extension of my personal Bible Studies.

 This blog reflects my scripture thoughts from whatever I’m studying.
-Here I chronicle my thoughts from daily Bible reading (I follow a modified Horner Bible Reading plan of 8 lists, 12-14 chapters per day from different genres) and thoughts from general Bible study.
-I enjoy listening to MP3 sermons from S. Lewis Johnson (and other audio sermons on the Believer’s Chapel Dallas website), and reading sermons and books from great Christian preachers including J.C.
+Here I chronicle my thoughts from daily Bible reading (I follow a modified Horner Bible Reading plan of 9 lists, 12-14 chapters per day from different genres) and thoughts from general Bible study.
+I enjoy listening to MP3 sermons from S. Lewis Johnson, and reading sermons and books from great Christian preachers including J.C.
 Ryle, C.H.
-Spurgeon, and John MacArthur.
+Spurgeon and others.

 I just discovered your website using Google and found your comments on Isaiah 65 helpful.
 I match your theological description (though I never heard of S. Lewis Johnson).
 My studies, this year have focused on the prophets, especially regarding the millennial kingdom and the eternal state.